MicrosoftDocs/well-architected/well-architected/oracle-iaas/design-applications.md

 # Design Oracle applications

-Migrating Oracle applications to the cloud can be complex.
-You need to understand which functionalities each version supports so that you can avoid problems during the migration or even a failed migration.
+Migrating Oracle applications to the cloud is a complex process.
+You need to understand which functionalities each version of an application supports so that you can avoid problems during the migration or even a failed migration.
 Organizations don't want to just lift and shift.
-They also want to modernize the architecture and adhere to functional and non-functional requirements.
-You should exmaine these requirements alongside key cloud application design patterns to ensure that you achieve your migration goals.
+They also want to modernize the architecture and adhere to functional and nonfunctional requirements.
+You should examine these requirements alongside key cloud application design patterns to ensure that you achieve your migration goals.

 Examples of popular Oracle applications are Siebel, E-Business Suite, JD Edwards, and PeopleSoft.
 These applications have strong dependencies between the application tier and the database tier.
-Separating the two tiers across different cloud vendors introduces latencies that can lead to poor customer experience.
-You should always do a proper technical assessment before you decide on hosting the two tiers.
+Separating the two tiers across different cloud vendors introduces latencies that can lead to a poor experience for customers.
+You should always do a proper technical assessment before you decide how to host the two tiers.

 For each application, you should note the design considerations that the application vendor provided and consider the characteristics of the Azure services that you use for each design.
 The Azure cloud offers many features and capabilities that can lead to a performant, reliable, secure, and highly available solution.